 But not many businesses consider the risk that social engineers pose to their sensitive data.
 As businesses have begun adopting more effective strategies to preventing viruses and malware, attackers are shifting their approach to trick victims through more sophisticated techniques like social engineering.
 Once a social engineer has gained access to your network via one of many methods, they are free to browse and steal your data - often without ever being detected, or at least remaining hidden until it’s too late.

 “People are inherently trusting.
-We want to trust others and that's what a successful social engineering attack comes down to,” says Jennifer Guidry, Chief Marketing Officer at Breadcrumb Cybersecurity.
-“If an employee receives an email that says it's from another co-worker, most people are going to trust it, especially if it relates to something real and specific,” says Guidry.
+We want to trust others and that's what a successful social engineering attack comes down to,” says Brian Horton, CEO at Breadcrumb Cybersecurity.
+“If an employee receives an email that says it's from another co-worker, most people are going to trust it, especially if it relates to something real and specific,” says Horton.
 “As long as the email appears to be from a legitimate source, most people will open it.
 Most people will also click on whatever is in the body of the email because they believe it is a genuine link or attachment,” she says.

 Because social engineering involves a human element, preventing these attacks can be very tricky for businesses today.
 In our next post, we’ll break down the most common social engineering techniques and how we’ve seen them used in the real world.